Chandesh

 Chandesh is large village in Nuaon block of Kaimur of Bihar in India.
 It belongs to the Patna division.
 It is located 48 km north of district headquarters Bhabua and 172 km from the state capital Patna.
 It has a population of 34,243 in 395 households.
 There are numerous general stores, medical, textile, electronic, grocery, and sweet shops.
 Almost all household things are available in the village bazaar.
 The village is administered by a panchayat.
-As of 2022, Jai Prakash Rai is the mukhia of this gram panchayat.
+As of 2025, Jai Prakash Rai is the mukhia of this gram panchayat.
 The village has recently been awarded an elevated status of "Adarsh Gram" (model village) under Pradhan Mantri Adarsh Gram Yojana.

 Religion

-People in this village are religious but they respect other religion's rituals and festivals.
-The village has multiple temples and a mosque.
+Chandesh has a population with multiple religions.
+Sanatan Hinduism is the dominant religion with smaller but growing fraction of muslim population coexisting in the village.
+The village has multiple temples of Shiva, Vishnu, Hanuman, Kaali Maa, Gadhdevi Maa, Jauhar Maa, Sati Maa, shrines and a mosque.

 Agriculture

 Agriculture is the main source of income and livelihood for the majority of the residents, although a number of people from this village have been in government and private sector jobs.
 Nearly all type of food grains which are cultivated in eastern UP are also produced here.
 Popular crops include wheat, paddy and potatoes, though other crops such as mustard, lentils, grams are also produced in large quantities.
 Irrigation is supplied by canal and tube wells.